AllenInstitute/MIES/Packages/doc/databrowser_paplot.rst

 The following tables visualizes the display of one image set with two sweeps overlayed and three pulses using different ``Sort Order`` settings.
-The ordering is always ascending and from bottom to top.
+The ordering is always ascending and from top to bottom.
 Due to implementation details the ``Sweep`` sort order allows **much** faster incremental updates (only relevant during data acqisition).